-To tackle the cumbersome tuning of GEMM implementations, recent work~\cite{parlooper} (namely PARLOOPER) introduced a framework to develop efficient, portable GEMM kernels for modern CPU architectures by decomposing the kernel development in two steps: 1) Expressing the computational core using Tensor Processing Primitives (TPPs)~\cite{georganas2021tensor}: a compact, versatile set of 2D-tensor operators, 2) Expressing the logical loops around TPPs in a high-level, declarative fashion whereas the exact instantiation (ordering, tiling, parallelization) is determined via simple knobs.
-In the specific case for GEMM kernels, PARLOOPER uses the Batch-Reduce GEMM (BRGEMM) TPP~\cite{georganas2020harnessing} to address the code generation problem of the core computation kernel (i.e.\ single-core tensor contraction).
-To address the problem of generating arbitrarily complex parallel loops around the single-core BRGEMM TPP, PARLOOPER simplifies the “outer loop” writing by enabling the user to declare the logical “outer loops” along with their specifications (i.e.bounds/steps/parallelization properties), instead of explicitly writing the tedious loop nests that pertain to multiple loop orders, tilings and parallelization schemes.
-At runtime, the user may provide a single knob/parameter to dictate the desired instantiation of the loop nest (i.e. loop order, loop blockings/tilings, parallelization method).
-Even though PARLOOPER simplifies the overall development effort for optimal GEMM kernels, eventually finding the ``value" of the single knob that maximizes the performance for the platform and GEMM problem at hand requires expensive/time-consuming platform-specific auto-tuning, or some heuristics for deriving ``sufficiently good" knob values (although the heuristic-derived knob might yield suboptimal performance).
+To tackle the cumbersome tuning of GEMM implementations on CPU platforms with Matrix Multiplication Accelerators, recent work~\cite{georganas2024harnessing} (namely PARLOOPER) introduced a framework to develop portable GEMM kernels by decomposing the kernel development in: 1) Computational core using Tensor Processing Primitives (TPPs)~\cite{georganas2021tensor} that comprise a compact set of 2D-tensor operators, 2) Definition of logical loops around TPPs in a high-level, declarative fashion whereas the exact instantiation (ordering, tiling, parallelization) is determined via simple knobs.
+PARLOOPER uses the Batch-Reduce GEMM (BRGEMM) TPP~\cite{georganas2020harnessing} to address the code generation problem of the core computation (i.e.\ single-core tensor contraction).
+To address the problem of generating arbitrarily complex parallel loops around the single-core BRGEMM TPP, PARLOOPER enables the user to declare logical “outer loops” instead of explicitly writing the tedious loop nests regarding multiple loop orders, tilings and parallelization schemes.
+The exact instantiation of the ``outer loops" is controlled via a single runtime knob, which eventually yields a family of 1D or 2D partitioning schemes akin to Cannon's and SUMMA algorithms (\cite{cannon1969cellular,van1997summa}).
+Even though PARLOOPER simplifies the overall development effort for optimal GEMM kernels, eventually finding the value of the runtime knob that maximizes the performance for the platform and GEMM problem at hand requires time-consuming platform-specific auto-tuning.